CodeMash-2023-Spring-Workshop/docs/05_Data.md

 org.springframework.jdbc.core; -> [API Documentation](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/jdbc/core/package-summary.html)

 - start.spring.io
+  - JDBC API
+  - H2 Database
 - Checkout the branch `spring-jdbc-start` in the runnerz app
-  - This should be a continuation of what they saw in the REST API lecture
+  - This is a continuation of what you saw in the REST API lecture
   - There is a `spring-jdbc-complete` If you just want to watch

-Add the following dependencies to `pom.xml`:
+The following dependencies were added to `pom.xml`:

 ```xml
 <dependencies>